Telecom Italia CEO says deals needed to cut debt mountain

 Labriola was speaking after TIM late on Tuesday unveiled a new set of financial targets indicating a return to growth this year after its 2022 earnings fell less than initially feared.

-TIM expects group core earnings including lease costs to grow by a 'low to mid single digit' figure this year after a 10.6% drop in 2022, with key service revenue in its battered domestic market seen broadly stable.

-By 1120 TIM shares were up 1.3% against a slightly lower Italian blue chip index .FTMIB.
+TIM shares pared initial gains and were 0.5%upby 1200 GMT after rising over 2% during morning trade.

-Hit by a steady erosion of earnings and sales over the past decade amid tough competition at home, TIM is seeking a turnaround centred on a sale of its prized landline grid.
+Hit by a steady erosion of earnings and sales over the past decade amid tough competition at home, TIM is seeking a turnaround centred on a sale of its prized landline grid to focus on its service operations.

 KKR, already a minority investor in TIM's landline grid, this month offered to buy a controlling stake in a venture comprising TIM's fixed network and submarine cable unit Sparkle.